|

 the piano in Canada."

-Many of the Canadian piano
+Many of

-manufacturers would provide customers or
+the Canadian piano manufacturers would provide

-music, with the cover often providing some
+free sheet music, with the cover often providing

-advertising for the company.
+some advertising for the company.
 Most of these

 compositions, some of which are set out below,